Hpauric/hpauric.github.io/_posts/2017-05-20-React-Notes.md

 ## Event Bubbling

 Now we want to access this event in the `Main` component.
-We can do this by binding the event to the `Main` component when we declare the component.
+The 'Keypad' components are children of the 'Main' component.
+We can do this by binding the event to the `Main` method we want to handle the event when we declare the component.

 ```javascript
 <Keypad